Posts by user "Alty7x7" [Posts: 17 Total up-votes: 0 Pages: 1]

 Finally - there was talk earlier about accidentally cutting the fuel switches - and it was duly noted that they have to be pulled out over the detent, so very unlikely.
 The same cutoff effect could be achieved with the engine fire handle(s), right behind the fuel switches on the pedestal - though they are an upward pull, so also not subject to inadvertent or accidental engagement.

-Subjects: APU Dual Engine Failure Engine Failure (All) Fuel (All) Fuel Cutoff Fuel Pumps RAT (All) RAT (Deployment) V1
+Subjects (links are to this post in the relevant subject page so that this post can be seen in context): APU Dual Engine Failure Engine Failure (All) Fuel (All) Fuel Cutoff Switches Fuel Cutoff Switches (detent) RAT (All) RAT (Deployment) Relight V1

 Alty7x7